The CARES Act: Tax implications for transactions and private-equity-owned portfolio companies

 Understanding the full impact of the CARES Act

 The changes made by the CARES Act stretch beyond just the tax function.
 Provisions in the new law will affect labor relations and human resources rules in ways that may still affect the value of a target going forward.
-For a better understanding of the full impact of COVID-19 relief on businesses, visit the Plante Moran COVID-19 resource center to access other available resources.
 For answers to specific questions about the impact of these changes on your business, please contact your Plante Moran advisor.